ibm-cloud-docs/vpc/quotas.md

 | Instances | 4 instances per placement group per region with power_spread placement policy. |
 {: caption="Table 11.
 Quotas for placement groups" caption-side="top"}

-For the Beta release, the quotas for placement groups are set and can't be adjusted.
+The quotas for placement groups are set and can't be adjusted.
 {: note}

 ## Service limits